COVID-19 Hours: Weekdays 8am - 5:45pm

 Up to twelve toddlers may be enrolled in this program.
 During this active learning process, toddlers are encouraged to discover the world around them by exploring and playing (“active participatory learning”).
 Guided by practical theories of child development, our caregivers attempt to see things from the child's point of view, encourage rather than inhibit children's efforts and communications, take cues from children rather than impose their own ideas, and assume a problem-solving approach to children's interpersonal conflicts rather than punish children or solve their problems for them.

-We have as many as thirteen children in our preschool program.
-We use a variety of preschool key experiences that allow a child to assess a situation and make independent choices.
+We are licensed for 21 preschool children in our program.
+We use a variety of preschool key experiences that allows a child to assess a situation and make independent choices.
 The center has an open classroom setting, which incorporates different areas that include: library, blocks, music, house corner, science, art, and computers.
 While learning in these content areas prepares children for later schooling, High/Scope takes the learning process beyond traditional academic subjects by applying methods that promote independence, curiosity, decision-making, cooperation, persistence, creativity, and problem solving in young children.